MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![mac azureservice debug config](media/mac-azureservice-debug-config.png)

 At this point, the bot is running locally.
-Copy the endpoint that the bot is running on (in this example, **http://localhost:3978/api/messages**), start the framework’s emulator, and then paste the endpoint into the address bar as shown below.
+Copy the endpoint that the bot is running on, which in this example is **http://localhost:3978/api/messages**.
+Then start the framework’s emulator and paste the endpoint into the address bar as shown below.

 ![mac azureservice emulator config](media/mac-azureservice-emulator-config.png)